2011 Rutgers tuition protests: Protests

 On April 13, 2011, hundreds of Rutgers students and demonstrators marched from Voorhees Mall to Old Queens on the New Brunswick campus protesting tuition hikes and diminishing financial aid to higher education.
 The President commended the students on their campaign; however, he could not promise them a tuition freeze.
 The New Jersey United Students' (NJUS) "Walk in Action" protest brought tuition increases to the forefront of university issues.

 Since the protest march, a group of students representing a variety of campus organizations has scheduled regular meetings with President McCormick.
 In 2010, "a cap limited the increase in tuition to 4 percent, but this year, public colleges are likely to have the ability to set their own rates, meaning the rise could be higher...President McCormick predicted the tuition increases would be less than 10 percent."

 On Wednesday April 27, approximately 20 students occupied a third- floor landing of Old Queens, the administrative building and office of President McCormick, with a list of demands to the university President.
 The students claimed that President McCormick had yet to meet their demands by their deadline two days ago.
 Their demands included requesting McCormick to support a tuition freeze, place three students on the Rutgers Board of Governors as voting members and provide students with 10 free transcripts.
 They also demanded an increase in wages for Rutgers workers whose salaries were currently frozen.

 Of the students who were involved with the sit-in, 11 had announced they would be spending the night in the building.
 They were willing to "stay until their demands have been met and prepared to be arrested."
 One reporter noted that during the sit-in, "students used Skype and other internet sites to view the classes they were missing and receive notes from their classmates.
 Other students also brought the protesters pizza, juice boxes, ice cream, strawberries and other food."

 Students were notified by the university officials that they were "trespassing" but stood no risk of arrest at the time of the announcement.

 Other students around campus gathered in front of Old Queens in support of the protestors.
 Roughly 30 students showed up that evening and pitched a tent with a sign that read, "Education is a right."
 Some students marched around the area to the beat of bongo drums, chanting, "The administration ain't so tough, unless they put us all in cuffs."

-The sit-in lasted until Thursday evening, of which only 9 students remained.
+The sit-in lasted until Thursday evening, by which time only 9 students remained.
 The group voluntarily left despite the university not having agreed with any of their listed demands.
 No arrests were made.

 In the following July, the Board of Governors voted on a 1.8 percent tuition increase, the lowest in two decades.